cognitedata/gearbox.js/src/components/AssetMeta/stories/full.md

 ### Description:

-This component loads meta information for an asset and presents in three tabbed panes: "Details", "Documents" and "Events".
+This component loads meta information for an asset and presents in four tabbed panes: "Details", "Timeseries", "Documents" and "Events".
 First pane "Details" shows metadata about the asset itself as a table with two columns containing key-value pairs.
+Second pane "Timeseries" shows list of timeseries associated with the asset and each item in the list can be expanded showing timeseries chart, current data point (sensor value), meta data of the timeseries, etc.
-Second pane "Documents" presents uploaded files related to the asset.
-Third pane "Events" shows a list of events related to the asset.
+Third pane "Documents" presents uploaded files related to the asset.
+Fourth pane "Events" shows a list of events related to the asset.
-The component requires only `assetId` prop and once passed it makes three API requests for asset metadata, documents, and events.
+The component requires only `assetId` prop and once passed it makes four API requests for asset metadata, timeseries, documents, and events.
 In case if some of the panes are not necessary it can be disabled by `hidePanels` prop.

 #### Usage: